barongello/staircase-language/README.md

 Apply the bitwise SHIFT RIGHT operator to the current cell value by the argument value

-If the argument value is negative, then bitwise [SHIFT LEFT](#bitwise-shift-left) will be applied to the absolut value of the argument value
+If the argument value is negative, then bitwise [SHIFT LEFT](#bitwise-shift-left) will be applied to the absolute value of the argument value

 ```
 `5     ; Make the cell 0 be filled with value 5